 (c) that each ticket offered for sale is so made that the layer concealing the symbols, from which the holder of a ticket ascertains whether or not the presentation of the ticket will entitle the holder to receive any prize in the lottery, is continuously sealed on all sides against the portion of the ticket on which the symbols are printed.

-[Regulation 33 amended in Gazette 1 Dec 2015 p.
+[Regulation 33 amended by Gazette 1 Dec 2015 p.
 4824.]

 34. Vending machines for continuing lotteries, location of and conditions as to (Act s.
 105(2))